5GC-DEV/ios-mcn-releases/Agartala/v0.1.0/CORE/documentation/Developer Guide.md

   Eg.,
   > TARGET_REPO = 'docker.io/iosmcncorereg/bess_build'

 Step 11: For building upf - make sure that bess is already built.
-Open the workflow file **\.github\workflows\iosmcn-release-push.yml** and make the following modifications from Step 11.1 to Step 11.2 before proceeding with Step 12 - Step 13.
+Open the workflow file **\.github\workflows\iosmcn-release-push.yml** and make the following modifications from Step 12 - Step 13.
+Before that, apply the modifications from Step 11.1 to Step 11.2:
  - Step 11.1: Open the _Makefile_IOSMCN_ file and modify the GitHub UPF repository path to the user created one (line number 58).

     >--label org.opencontainers.image.source="https://github.com\/\<github-username>/upf" \